Despite how easy digital investment management platforms have made investing, it shouldn’t be something you do on a

 In fact, there’s a phrase common associated with investing which goes something along the lines of: ‘the ball may drop, but you’ll want to make sure you’re there for the bounce’.

-It gives your money more time to grow
+It gives your money more time to potentially grow

-The longer you remain invested, the longer your money has to grow.
+The longer you remain invested, the more time your money could have to potentially grow.
 You’ll do this through the power of compound returns.

 How do compound returns work?

 If you imagine a snowball rolling down a hill, steadily growing in size as it accumulates more snow, then you’re close to understanding how compound returns work.
-Year on year, any returns on your investment get invested again and, just like that, your money grows over time.
+Year on year, any returns on your investment get invested again and, just like that, your money could grow even further over time.

 Here’s an example of compound returns:

 Joe invests £10,000 and earns 5% dividend on this investment.
 In year one, Joe makes £500, which is paid back into his fund.
 In year two, Joe makes a return of £525, because not only has he made a return on his initial £10,000, but also on the £500 invested dividend he has earned in the previous year.
 Repeated over several years, compound returns could help Joe’s investment flourish.

 It means less trading fees